nuiben/rust_web/README.md

 The API downloads the mongodb crate to the Rustup toolkit for the purpose of establishing a connection to the database and utilizes the [tokio crate](https://docs.rs/tokio/latest/tokio/) to support asynchronous tasks.
 The list of dependencies is large and far surpasses the scope of this initial project.

-TODO: The proof of concept sample.txt list still needs to be entered into the database.
+TODO: Now that the database is populated, we need to functionize our CRUD methods and add more fields to the existing entries.